 While we are currently focused on the treatment of patients with HFrEF, we believe our platform technology can provide meaningful benefits to a broader set of patients suffering from cardiovascular diseases with significant unmet needs.
 If we receive positive mortality and morbidity data from the post-market stage of the BeAT-HF pivotal trial, we plan to request that the FDA limit certain patient exclusions and add the claim "Treatment for Heart Failure" to our current indication.
 We believe this would increase our annual market opportunity in the U.S. by an estimated \$2.2 billion, or by 88,000 additional patients.
 Our longer-term goal is to explore BAROSTIM NEO's potential to expand the indications for use to other cardiovascular diseases, including different forms of HF, hypertension, and arrhythmias.
+Expansions into these or other new indications would require additional FDA approvals and may involve additional clinical trials or modifications to our BAROSTIM NEO to treat such indications.
+If clinical studies for future indications do not produce results necessary to support regulatory clearance or approval in the U.S. or elsewhere, we will be unable to commercialize our products for these indications.

 For the years ended December 31, 2020 and 2019, we incurred research and development expenses of \$6.4 million and \$8.7 million, respectively.
+For the three months ended March 31, 2021 and 2020, we incurred research and development expenses of \$1.8 million and \$2.3 million, respectively.